-Council employees who are not the primary care-giver for a child may be entitled to take a period of up to five days of paid leave when your child is born or adopted.
+Employees who are not the primary care-giver for a child may be entitled to take a period of up to five days of paid leave when their child is born or adopted.

-17.6.1 An employee who is a supporting parent shall be entitled to up to five days paid leave at the time their partner gives birth to a child or at the time the employee adopts a child provided that the employee has had 12 months continuous service with Council immediately prior to the commencement of their supporting parent leave.
+An employee who is a supporting parent shall be entitled to up to five days paid leave at the time their partner gives birth to a child or at the time the employee adopts a child provided that the employee has had 12 months continuous service with Council immediately prior to the commencement of their supporting parent leave.